EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 **Embodied emissions dominate:**

-  - Work with users to improve the performance of jobs on the service - more output per unit of time (even at the expense of energy efficiency by removing any power).
+  - Work with users to improve the performance of jobs on the service - more output per unit of time (even at the expense of energy efficiency through removing any power).
   - Extend the lifetime of the service as long as possible to extract maximum value from the emissions already in the atmosphere from purchase of the HPC system.
   - Purchase HPC systems that have the best ratio of embodied emissions to performance for the workloads that will be run.